ToKe79/retroarch-kodi-addon-LibreELEC/README.md

 # RetroArch KODI add-on for LibreELEC / S905.arm builds
 This script creates KODI add-on from Lakka sources for S905 devices.
+Still work-in-progress, resulting built has not been tested again.
+Can be used to build also for other devices (e.g. S805, RPi, etc.), just change PROJECT/ARCH to your needs.

 # Usage
 Go to the folder, where you keep source code, e.g. if `src` folder in your home folder, then: